 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Your Company has not made any investment in securities of other Bodies Corporate duringthe financial year 2019-2020.
+The Company has not made any investment in securities of other Bodies Corporate duringthe year under review.

-DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSAL) ACT 2013
+DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2018

 Pursuant to Section 134(3)(m) of the Act read with Rule 8(3) of Companies (Accounts)Rules 2014 the details of Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo are as under: